Alon-Sachs/web_project_4/README.md

 **Intro**

-The 4th webproject from practicum webdevelopment course which intreduces javascript, A blog for views around the us which includes editable profile and inserting mechanism
+The 4th webproject from practicum webdevelopment course which intreduces javascript, A blog for views around the us which includes editable profile and inserting mechanism.

+New features with project 5 of practicum:
+Now can add/delete places
+Click on image to zoom on it
+New animations

 **Figma**